lincheney/dsv/README.md

 * If you have `pypy3`, you can also run `dsv.pypy` (which is actually the same code) and this will be faster than cypython
     * for small inputs `pypy3` actually runs *slower* than `cpython` due to the JIT startup cost
 * If you want even more performance, build the *rust* version (`cargo build --release`).
 You should get a `./target/release/dsv`
+    * you can also download automated builds from: https://github.com/lincheney/dsv/releases/tag/nightly
     * note that there are differences between the rust and python versions
     * to run the python-based commands, you will still need `python3`
         * the other commands should work fine without python however